Pocket Sergeant

-Pocket Sergeant is a mobile application which was founded in 2014.
-The app was created by a Cleveland Police officer at the time, Paul Cooper.
-The app was developed for platforms Apple Inc. and Android (operating system).
+Pocket Sergeant is a mobile application developed in 2014 by Paul Cooper, a Cleveland Police officer at the time.
+The app was developed for Apple iOS and Android operating systems.
 Pocket Sergeant provides up-to-date information for police officers and staff without the requirement for a data connection.
 The app has been recognised throughout the United Kingdom at various digital awards ceremonies.
 Pocket Sergeant is highly popular within the criminal justice system and widely used by police officers across the UK.
 Pocket Sergeant has also been featured in Police Hour.

+Development

 PC Paul Cooper was part of a Response/Patrol Team at Lincolnshire Police.
-He saw a gap in the market for an app to help save time for officers on the go, as well as a study aid for people who are interested in the job and criminal law.
-Paul left the police service in 2016 to focus on the mobile app.
+He saw a gap in the market for an app to help save time for officers on the go, as well as a study aid for people interested in the job and criminal law.
+Cooper left the police service in 2016 to focus on the mobile app.